nikolzaksalpaus/s-/readme.md

-hi, this is a weather app asdasd12312
+# This is a weather app
+This weather app shows weather of 5 cities in Päijät-Häme region of Finland using https://openweathermap.org/ API.
+This project uses HTML, CSS, jQuery and Bootstrap.
+The design is responsive.